SkyeWrenbrook/soc-analyst-labs/soc-investigations/rdp-bruteforce-detection/README.md

 ## Overview
 This investigation simulates repeated failed Remote Desktop Protocol (RDP) login attempts from a Kali Linux VM to a Windows VM and analyzes Windows Security logs to identify brute-force behavior.

-The goal is to understand how authentication activity appears in logs and how repeated failures from a single source can indicate suspicious activity.
+The goal is to validate how repeated authentication failures are recorded in logs and whether they can be reliably measured against a defined threshold.

 ---